Vonage/vbc-developer/_documentation/en/vonage-integration-platform/code-snippets/webhook/list-webhooks.md

 # List webhooks

-This example shows you how to list webhooks
+This example demonstrates how to list webhooks.

 Replace the following placeholder value in the sample code: